mRoca/sf2-jwt-refresh-token/README.md

 ## Command

-You can revoke all registered refresh tokens by using the command `app/console auth:jwt:flush`.
+You can revoke all registered refresh tokens by using the command `bin/console jwt:refresh-tokens-flus`.

 ## Caution

 This project is an example, and can't work out of the box.
-You must add the concerned files in you sf2 project.
+You must add the concerned files in you sf project.

-## TODO

-* Transform the controller into a security listener/provider